krishraghav/caaprotests-global/README.md

 - Berlin -[Protest March on 21 December at Brandenburg Tor at 11:00](https://twitter.com/UroosaAlam1/status/1206936410869112833)
 - Gottingen [Protest on 21 December at 14:30 at Nabel Prinzesenstrasse]
 - Munich [Protest on 21 December at 15:00 Geschwister Scholl Plaza]

-## Finalnd
-- Helsinki [Protest on 21 December at 11:00 at Rautatientori, Central Railway Station]

 ## Japan
 - Tokyo [Protest on December 22th, at 11:00 at University of Tokyo, Akamon, Hongo Campus]